Architecture Principles are a total disaster.

 Gerben Wierda - You are right that they are a disaster.
 You seem to think the idea can be fixed.
 I disagree. https://www.infoworld.com/article/2988671/enterprise-architecture/architecture-principles-considered-harmfull

 Erwin Derksen - I think one of the core principles should be 'Simplicity' (by means of reducing complexity where possible).
 People tend to make things (and especially IT) complicated and overstructured.
-By applying simplicity in the vision/architecture I often managed to avoid unnecessary complexity, which greatly enhances the reliability and flexibility of your environment.
-By reducing complexity, people have a more clear understanding of how things work and why they are designed the way they are.
-This enhances the adoption and usage en reduces the number of questions and complaints.
+By applying simplicity in the vision/architecture, I often managed to avoid unnecessary complexity, which greatly enhances the reliability and flexibility of your environment.
+By reducing complexity, people understand how things work and why they are designed the way they are.
+This enhances the adoption and usage and reduces the number of questions and complaints.
 So, the most important principle for me: Simplicity!
 (This also applies to f.e. project management and security in my experience...)

 Serge Bouwens - I think architecture principles should not be treated the way they traditionally are.
-But how to treat them depends on the maturity of the organization.
+However, how to treat them depends on the maturity of the organization.
 In short, there are two sides of the spectrum:

-1. “A principle must give clear and unambiguous direction”.
 This perspective emphasizes the limits set by policies, is directive, and prevents discussion.
-This approach works best in immature organizations and is the traditional way one can find in TOGAF and most literature.
-It works as Mark stated in many cases.
+It works best in immature organizations and is the traditional approach found in TOGAF and most literature.
+As Mark stated, it works in many cases.

-2. “A principle must give guidance in decision making, without trying to pre-determine the outcome”.
 This perspective emphasizes the space within the limits set and prevents escalations.
 This approach works best when architecture practice is working ok.

 The architect must understand this and find the shade of gray that works in his context.

 It is the architect who is responsible for this discourse.
-He/she can never leave that responsibility to any principle, or model.
+He/she can never leave that responsibility to any principle or model.

 Geoff Young - Architecture principles without governance are not EA.

 Peter Murray - Architecture principles are effective when they are applied to the design methodology.
-They are therefore applicable to key design components of the solution.
+They are, therefore, applicable to key design components of the solution.
 APs serve as a reference point.
-They can however be over-applied and will in these instances confuse the result.
+They can, however, be over-applied and will, in these instances, confuse the result.

-Peter Rawsthorne - 1) culturally and contextually aligned 2) lightweight to fit with 1.
+Peter Rawsthorne - 1) culturally and contextually aligned

-Lal Dissa - Is it the architecture principles that are a disaster, or the fact that they are not appropriately used?
+Lal Dissa - Is it the architecture principles that are a disaster or the fact that they are not appropriately used?

 Jagannath Shanmuga Sundaram - AP is part of the EA process and realized at the design, pattern, and strategy level...
-It should be applied with care and limited w.r.t business model /requirements otherwise it might be in the governance process but not at implementation ...
+It should be applied with care and limited w.r.t business model /requirements; otherwise, it might be in the governance process but not at implementation ...

 Rogerio Carneiro, TOGAF ® 9 Certified - I wrote a small article about EA principles.
 I agree with the idea that we have to enforce it using mechanisms, methodology, and processes.
 If you can, please read my article on my profile.

-Greg Horsman - I governance approach I've used in the past is to complete an Architecture Principle Alignment scoring when solution architectures and solution options are being reviewed... essentially a rating of unfavorable, neutral, or favorable against each principle.
-There is always a tension between principles and the objective is to make visible which principles are being supported or traded off for a particular solution ... no solution is a perfect fit against the principles.
+Greg Horsman - the governance approach I've used in the past is to complete an Architecture Principle Alignment scoring when solution architectures and solution options are being reviewed... essentially a rating of unfavorable, neutral, or favorable against each principle.
+There is always a tension between principles, and the objective is to make visible which principles are being supported or traded off for a particular solution ... no solution is a perfect fit against the principles.

 Akshyadeep Raghav - They are very valuable and add support to policies, governance, and managing technical debt.
 Calling them disasters seems either improper to use them without understanding or needs proper understanding and purpose of them.
 Also greatly helps in building consensus at a large federated organization.